Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Old Dominion and its opponents have combined to score more than 56 points in four of 11 games this season.
+- Old Dominion's games this season have gone over 56 points four of 11 times.

 - Charlotte's games have gone over 56 points in six of 11 chances this season.

-- The two teams combine to average 52.5 points per game, 3.5 less than the total in this contest.
+- The two teams combine to score 52.5 points per game, 3.5 less than the total in this contest.

-- This contest's total is 3.0 points under the 59 these two squads combine to give up per game in 2021.
+- This contest's total is three points under the 59 these two squads combine to give up per game in 2021.

-- The Monarchs and their opponents score an average of 54.5 points per game, 1.5 fewer than Saturday's total.
+- Monarchs games have an average total of 54.5 points this season, 1.5 fewer than Saturday's over/under.

-- The 59.4 PPG average total in 49ers games this season is 3.4 points more than this game's over/under.
+- The 56-point over/under for this game is 3.4 points below the 59.4 points per game average total in 49ers games this season.

 Old Dominion Stats and Trends

-- Old Dominion has seven wins against the spread in 11 games this year.
+- In Old Dominion's 11 games this year, it has seven wins against the spread.

-- The Monarchs have been favored by 10 points or more once this season and covered the spread.
+- This season, the Monarchs won ATS in their only game as a favorite of 9.5 points or more.

-- Old Dominion's games this year have hit the over on four of 11 set point totals (36.4%).
+- Old Dominion's games this year have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).

-- Old Dominion is 3-0 against the spread and 2-1 overall in games when it puts up more than 32.0 points.
+- Old Dominion is 3-0 against the spread and 2-1 overall in games when it scores more than 32 points.

-- In games that Old Dominion amasses over 467.4 yards, the team is 2-0 against the spread and 2-0 overall.
+- In games that Old Dominion totals more than 467.4 yards, the team is 2-0 against the spread and 2-0 overall.

-- This year, the Monarchs have turned the ball over 19 times, seven more than the 49ers' takeaways (12).
+- The Monarchs have turned the ball over seven more times (19 total) than the 49ers have forced a turnover (12) this season.

 - Find the latest spread and moneyline odds for Old Dominion at SISportsbook.